wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/opportunities/_index.md

         - Ability to direct independent research and interpret results critically.

+        **Benefits:**

+        - Total annual package up to RMB 570,000, depending on background and eligibility for university and provincial talent programmes.
-        **Benefits.** Eligibility for the National Postdoctoral Innovation Talent Programme, Guangdong Provincial Postdoctoral Programme,
-        and other talent programmes (programme support can be stacked with the group package).
-Postdoctoral apartment or housing allowance, full health and societal insurance, and equal treatment to SCUT staff, including access to affiliated schools and kindergartens.
-Dedicated funding for international conferences
+        - Eligibility for the National Postdoctoral Innovation Talent Programme, Guangdong Provincial Postdoctoral Programme, and other talent programmes (programme support can be stacked with the group package).
+        - Postdoctoral apartment on campus or housing allowance.
+        - Full medical insurance, social insurance, and housing fund contributions on the same terms as SCUT academic staff.
+        - Children of postdocs are eligible to attend SCUT-affiliated kindergartens and primary/secondary schools.
-        and research visits to collaborating groups abroad.
-Strong postdocs are eligible for priority consideration for SCUT research-track and tenure-track positions.
+        - Dedicated funding for international conference travel and research visits to collaborating groups abroad.
+        - Strong postdocs are eligible for priority consideration for SCUT research-track and tenure-track positions.
     design:
       columns: '1'